ezeAng/SearchAI/README.md

 print(run BFS())
 Output:
 [[(′a′, 0), (′b′, 0)], [(′b′, 0), (′c′, 0)], [(′c′, 0), (′d′, 0)], [(′d′, 0), (′e′, 1)], [(′e′, 1), (′d′, 2)]]

+Note to user:
+* To test the algorithm you may try using an input file and uncommenting the print commands (currently commented-out) in the files